bigwiv/Biopython-cn/chr11.rst

 For more info on the possibilities of ``PDBList``, see the API documentation.

-11.9??General questions
+11.9  General questions
 -----------------------

-11.9.1??How well tested is Bio.PDB?
+11.9.1  How well tested is Bio.PDB?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pretty well, actually.
 Bio.PDB has been extensively tested on nearly
 5500 structures from the PDB - all structures seemed to be parsed
 correctly.
 More details can be found in the Bio.PDB Bioinformatics
 article.
 Bio.PDB has been used/is being used in many research projects
 as a reliable tool.
-In fact, I°Øm using Bio.PDB almost daily for research
+In fact, I‚Äôm using Bio.PDB almost daily for research
 purposes and continue working on improving it and adding new features.

-11.9.2??How fast is it?
+11.9.2  How fast is it?
 ~~~~~~~~~~~~~~~~~~~~~~~

 The ``PDBParser`` performance was tested on about 800 structures (each belonging to a unique SCOP superfamily).
 This takes about 20 minutes, or on average 1.5 seconds per structure.
 Parsing the structure of the large ribosomal subunit (1FKK), which contains about 64000 atoms, takes 10 seconds on a 1000 MHz PC.
-In short: it°Øs more than fast enough for many applications.
+In short: it‚Äôs more than fast enough for many applications.

-11.9.3??Is there support for molecular graphics?
+11.9.3  Is there support for molecular graphics?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Not directly, mostly since there are quite a few Python based/Python
 aware solutions already, that can potentially be used with Bio.PDB.
 My
-choice is Pymol, BTW (I°Øve used this successfully with Bio.PDB, and
+choice is Pymol, BTW (I‚Äôve used this successfully with Bio.PDB, and
 there will probably be specific PyMol modules in Bio.PDB soon/some day).
 Python based/aware molecular graphics solutions include: